 Slome says Americans should become aware of the importance of long-term care planning and the many available solutions to reduce the financial and physical burdens placed on American families.

 Family Can Face A Crisis Without Long-Term Care Plan

-Without advance planning, the family faces a crisis.
-A family member, often a daughter or daughter-in-law, takes on the responsibility of caregiving or managing paid care services.
+Families face a crisis when a loved one requires help with daily activities or supervision due to dementia, and there is no plan to cover the cost of care.
+A family member, often a daughter or daughter-in-law, takes on the responsibility of caregiving or managing professional care services.
 They are usually unprepared and unskilled to take on this role.
-Family caregivers often face numerous challenges, physical, emotional, and financial.
+Family caregivers often face numerous challenges - physical, emotional, and financial.

 Many people, including financial advisors and insurance agents, focus primarily on long-term care's financial impact.
-However, many specialists in this area say the real concern is the physical and emotional repercussions of long-term care on these family caregivers.
+However, many specialists in long-term care planning say the real concern is the physical and emotional repercussions of long-term health care on these family caregivers.